ltdislab/site/content/contact.en.md

 description = "Contact Information"
 +++

-*Here is some ways how you can contact us:*
+*Here are some ways you can contact us:*

-> Phone: 555 123456

-> Fax: who uses fax?

 > E-mail: ltd.islab@gmail.com